 Locally sourced renewable resources, including wind, hydroelectric and solar.

-Like our facilities in Maiden and Prineville, our data centre in Newark, California is being powered by 100 per cent renewable energy.
+Like our facilities in Maiden and Prineville, our data centre in Newark is being powered by 100 per cent renewable energy.
 We hit this milestone in January 2013, when we began serving the data centre with energy sourced primarily from wind power.
-We’re procuring this energy directly from the wholesale market through California’s Direct Access program.
+We’re procuring this energy directly from the wholesale market through California’s Direct Access programme.